cappysan/asustor-vim/README.md

 ### Cloning <a name="cloning"></a>

-Once this project is cloned, update the repository to download the submodules:
+Once this project is cloned, update the repository to download the submodule:

 ~~~
 git submodule update --init --recursive